btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 or believed that others' work was not up to snuff.
-It was overall a very grim experience, and I just assumed that would translate to pair work as well: that's just decreasing N=2, right?
-But there's a difference between _working as a group of two_ (splitting the work half-half) and _working as a pair_ (doing all the work together).
+It was overall a very grim experience, and I just assumed that would translate to pair work as well: that's just setting N=2, right?
+But there's a world of a difference between
+_working as a group of two_ (splitting the work half-half) and _working as a pair_ (doing all the work together).